Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Deciding if

 Let $Q=([Q],\G,\Rel,\gr)$ be a presentation of $M$, and let $\partial= ([\partial],\G_\partial,\Rel_\partial,\gr)$ be a permutation of $Q$ such that $\push_s(\partial)$ is an ordered presentation of $M^s$.
 Such a permutation always exists, as it is always possible to sort $\push_s(\G)$ and $\push_s(\Rel)$ in nondecreasing order.
 If $(R,U)$ is an RU-decomposition of $\partial$, we say that it is an \emph{RU-decomposition of $Q$ at $s$}.
 We say that the set $B$ of $(g,r)\in \G_\partial\times \Rel_\partial=\G\times \Rel$ obtained from the pivots of $R$ is a \emph{barcode pairing of $Q$ at $s$}, and let $\push_s(B)$ be the induced barcode pairing of $M^s$.

 \paragraph{Computing the barcode at every slice}

 The idea of defining RU-decompositions and barcode pairings of a fixed presentation at different slices is that we want to group many slices together and use the same RU-decompositions, barcode pairings and (as we will explain later) bipartite graph and perfect matching for all of them.
 We will use the following geometric representation exploiting point-line duality to make it easier to work with the set of slices. \begin{definition} Let $\omega = (0,1]\times \R$.
 We say that $(a,b)\in \omega$ represents the slice given by $y=ax+b$. \end{definition} We say that a point in $\omega$ and the slice it represents are \emph{dual} to each other.
 One can see that the set of slices through a point $p$ is represented by the line $y = -p_xx+p_y$.
 We call this the line \emph{dual to $p$}.
 We use the notation $-^*$ for duality -- for instance, $p^*$ is the line given by $y = -p_xx+p_y$, and $(p^*)^*=p$.
 We say that $p$ lies in the \emph{primal plane}, and $p^*$ in the \emph{dual plane}.
 We usually abuse notation and identify a slice with the point in $\omega$ that represents it, but we sometimes write $s^*$ if we want to emphasize that we treat it as a point in the dual plane and not as a line in the primal plane.
 The vertical line $x=r$ contains exactly the (points representing) slices with slope $r$.
+Thus, $\omega$ contains exactly the slices with slope at most one, which, as mentioned, are the slices we are interested in.
 We remind the reader of some standard facts: If $p$ is a point and $s$ a slice, then $p\in s$ if and only if $s^* \in p^*$, and $p$ is above (below) $s$ if and only if $p^*$ is above (below) $s^*$.

 For the remainder of the section, we fix two $2$-parameter modules $M$ and $N$ along with presentations $Q=([Q],\G,\Rel,\gr)$ and $Q'=([Q'],\G',\Rel',\gr)$, respectively.
 Let $\mathfrak G=\G\cup\Rel\cup\G'\cup\Rel'$, and let $n=|\mathfrak G|$.
 Our next step is to define a line arrangement in $\omega$ and show that in a certain precise sense, in each region of the arrangement, RU-decompositions and thus barcode decompositions stay constant.
 We also show that we can update the RU-decompositions efficiently as we cross a line in the arrangement.
 Later, as we traverse the arrangement and decide if $d_\B(M^s,N^s)$ at every slice $s$, this will come in handy.